 The Forensic Psychology Club is a new addition to the clubs available on campus.
 Its goal is to promote interest to the discipline of forensic psychology and offer opportunities to network with professionals for students interested in this exciting field.

 The Sociology Club at CBU launched in 2011.
-This club is designed to strengthen the connections of students in Sociology and related fields both on campus and in the community, including exposure to opportunities to serve in outreach programs, service learning projects, research efforts, and global organizations.
-Sociology Club also offers social gatherings such as movie and game nights, a chance to participate in local halfway houses, and encouragement in attendance to conferences on and off-campus such as the Pacific Sociological Association or the Teen Summit Conference.
+This club is designed to strengthen the connections of students in sociology and related fields both on campus and in the community, including exposure to opportunities to serve in outreach programs, service learning projects, research efforts, and global organizations.
+Sociology Club also offers social gatherings such as movie and game nights, a chance to participate in local halfway houses and encouragement in attendance to conferences on and off-campus such as the Pacific Sociological Association or the Teen Summit Conference.
 Every year the Sociology Club also participates in the campus Club Fair and Homecoming activities.
-In addition, the Sociology Club has worked with the Anthropology and Psychology Clubs of the School of Behavioral Sciences providing panel discussions where students are invited to ask questions of SBS Faculty regarding chosen topics that are relevant in contemporary society.
+In addition, the Sociology Club has worked with the Anthropology and Psychology Clubs to provide panel discussions where students are invited to ask questions of CBSS faculty regarding contemporary topics.

 Chapter of Alpha Kappa Delta International Sociology Honor Society